The Question

 You generally won’t owe taxes on a $40,000 gift from your parents.
 The IRS treats gifts as transfers from the giver, not the recipient, so any reporting falls on them not you.
 For 2025, each parent can give up to $18,000 tax-free; anything above that just requires filing a simple gift tax form, not paying tax.
 You’d only owe taxes later if you invest the money and it earns income or gains.

 No question, answer, or discussion of any kind facilitated on this site is confidential or constitutes financial or legal advice.
 Questions answered are selected based on general consumer interest, and not all are addressed.
 Questions and answers may be displayed online and archived by Wealthtender.
-To make Wealthtender free for readers, we earn money from advertisers, including financial professionals and firms that pay to be featured.
-This creates a conflict of interest when we favor their promotion over others.
-Wealthtender is not a client of these financial services providers.
-Learn more.
+Wealthtender is a trusted, independent financial directory and educational resource governed by our strict Editorial Policy, Integrity Standards, and Terms of Use.
+While we receive compensation from featured professionals (a natural conflict of interest), we always operate with integrity and transparency to earn your trust.
+Wealthtender is not a client of these providers.